 The Huawei Y9 is an ambitious piece of technology that takes on the competition with a wealth of features that are expected of smartphones costing significantly more.
-If you are looking for a smartphone that will fulfill your daily needs, a phone that offers speed and reliability, and most of all, a phone that does not cost you your monthly house rent then Huawei Y9 just might be the phone for you and here is why.
+If you are looking for a smartphone that will fulfill your daily needs, that offers speed and reliability, and most of all, that does not cost you your monthly house rent then Huawei Y9 just might be the phone for you, and here is why.

 The Design of Y9

 Finding a smartphone that is aesthetically pleasing, performs well and at the same time does not cost an arm and a leg can be difficult.
 I would call it the Holy Grail of smartphones and although such a smartphone may as well be a work of fiction, every now and then a smartphone comes along that gets very close to the aforementioned criteria.